 What Is The Morning Meeting Activity?

-The activity part of morning meeting is simply a game!
+The activity part of the morning meeting is simply a game!
 It’s fast, usually lasting about 3-5 minutes or less.
-It can have academic components but it can also be just for fun!
-The idea is to have a little fun, get your students moving and energized to start the day!
+It can have academic components, it can work on fine motor skills and teamwork, but it can also be just for fun!
+The idea is to have a little fun, and get your students moving and energized to start the day!

 What Are Some Of Your Favorite Morning Meeting Activities?

 We have several morning meeting activity games that we play and we generally rotate through them all year long.
 Most of these can be introduced at the beginning of the year and modified as the year goes on!

 Let’s start with our favorite: the number game!
 This is great for listening and counting!
 Everyone stands up.
 We decide on a number.
 It can be any number.
 Early in the year, it might be 5 or 10.
 Later in the year we can do skip counting to 100.
 We start counting and count around the circle.
 If you are the designated number of the day then you sit down.
 We continue until 1 person is left standing.

 We also use a lot of I Have Who Has during our morning meeting activity!
 This is another game that can be used all year.
 Once the students learn how to play it’s easy to adapt this to any skill you want your students to practice!
 It’s also great for listening, speaking, and paying attention!

 We have some I Have Who Has games available for FREE in our Resource Center!
 Just click here to get some freebies!
 And we have some great I Have Who Has games in our TKS Online Store!